 - Commenced and successfully completed an undergraduate course with the University of Melbourne with a Weighted Average Mark (WAM) of 75% and above.

-- Completed the MMI
+- Completed the MMI.

 Note on the GAMSAT Exam Requirement: Applicants successful in the Guaranteed Entry Pathway are NOT required to apply via the Graduate Entry Medical School Admissions System (GEMSAS), or sit the GAMSAT.